About inside out sushi

-The inside out sushi roll, also known as Uramaki, is more common in the U.S.A. than in Japan and is very popular in western sushi bars.
-What makes the inside out roll unique is the fact that rice is in the outside and the noriis on the inside, wrapping the filling.
-Therefore it is called the inside out roll.
+The inside out sushi roll (or Uramaki, 裏巻), is more common in the west than in Japan and is very popular in western sushi bars.
+What makes the inside out roll unique is the fact that rice is in the outside and the nori is on the inside, wrapping the filling.
+Having the rice out and the nori in is what makes a sushi roll “inside out”.

 how to make inside out sushi